 Some systems get integration right.
 FlowSigma, a clinical workflow automation platform, uses BPMN (Business Process Model and Notation) to map AI directly into clinical processes.
 Instead of bolting AI onto existing workflows, it embeds intelligence into the actual steps clinicians already perform—FHIR queries for patient data, automated quality checks, and decision support that triggers at the right moment in the radiology workflow, not randomly throughout the day.

 The difference?
 Physicians don't "use the AI tool."
-They use their normal workflow, which happens to include AI.
+They use their normal workflow, which now has AI information integrated with the other information they review.
 That's deployment done right.

 3. Latency and Infrastructure